nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 Following the actions described previously and Sign off of the Go Live Data, the practice goes live on the new supplier's system.

-The old system is now read only and available for another 45 days as standard - __check this with your old supplier to ensure that they do not terminate access early__.
+The old system is now read only and available for another 45 days as standard - __check this with your old supplier (source) to ensure that they do not terminate access early__.

 Third party systems should come back online.